jvfresco/react-rubik-cube/README.md

 ## React Rubik Cube

-Web application that renders a playable version of a Rubik Cube in a 3D envrionement
+Web application that renders a playable version of a Rubik Cube in a 3D environment

 With this project I wanted to go one step further and I learned how to use three.js.
 It is implemented using the [React Three Fiber library](https://github.com/pmndrs/react-three-fiber)